Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Theory Method

 \textbf{Learning EBMs with adversarial training} \citet{yin2022learning} explored an alternative approach to learning EBMs by leveraging the mechanism of Adversarial Training (AT).
 They established a connection between the objective of binary AT (discriminating real data from adversarially perturbed out-of-distribution data) and the SGLD-based maximum likelihood training commonly used for EBMs.
 Specifically, they showed that the binary classifier learned via AT implicitly defines an energy function that models the support of the data distribution, assigning low energy to in-distribution regions and high energy to out-of-distribution (OOD) regions.
 The PGD attack used in AT to generate adversarial samples from OOD data was interpreted as a non-convergent sampler that produces contrastive data, analogous to MCMC sampling in EBM training.
 Although the resulting energy function can only capture the support rather than recover the exact density, their model achieves competitive image generation performance compared to explicit EBMs.
 Notably, this AT-based EBM learning approach is more stable than traditional MCMC-based EBM training and demonstrated strong performance in worst-case out-of-distribution detection, similar to methods like RATIO \citep{augustin2020adversarial}.
+However, AT-EBM focuses on unconditional generative modeling and employs an explicit $R_1$ gradient penalty to stabilize training, which can constrain model expressiveness.
+Our work incorporates AT-based EBM learning into the JEM framework to perform conditional generative modeling with implicit $R_1$ regularization from adversarial training, using ancestral sampling from the conditional distribution $p(x|y)$ rather than the marginal distribution $p(x)$.